Man Ray: Paris

-In July 1921, Man Ray went to live and work in Paris, France.
-He soon settled in the Montparnasse quarter favored by many artists.
-His accidental rediscovery of the cameraless photogram, which he called "rayographs", resulted in mysterious images hailed by Tristan Tzara as "pure Dada creations".
+In July 1921, Man Ray went to live and work in Paris, settling in the Montparnasse quarter favored by many artists.
+His accidental rediscovery of the cameraless photogram, which he called "rayographs", resulted in images hailed by Tristan Tzara as "pure Dada creations".

-Shortly after arriving in Paris, he met and fell in love with Kiki de Montparnasse (Alice Prin), an artists' model and celebrated character in Paris bohemian circles.
-Kiki was Man Ray's companion for most of the 1920s.
-She became the subject of some of his most famous photographic images, and starred in his experimental films Le Retour à la Raison and L'Étoile de mer.
+Shortly after arriving in Paris, he met and fell in love with Alice Prin (popularly known as "Kiki de Montparnasse"), an artists' model and celebrated character in Paris bohemian circles.
+Prin was Man Ray's companion for most of the 1920s, and became the subject of some of his most famous photographic images.
+She also starred in his experimental films Le Retour à la raison and L'Étoile de mer.

 In 1929, he began a love affair with the Surrealist photographer Lee Miller.
 She was also his photographic assistant and, together, they reinvented the photographic technique of solarization.
 Miller left him in 1932.